 It has always been one of my dreams to give away our software, and so we have to the supporting members of www.Rotation.org — people who care about creative Sunday School and not the “same old” Sunday School resources.
 We’re also “releasing” the licensing restrictions to our customers so that you can install the software you’ve purchased from us on as many PCs in your church as needed, and share the software with your church families for in-home use.
 (The software may still not be publicly distributed.)

-I have updated ALL the Teaching Guides for our 17 programs and posted them in the public software forum at Rotation.org.
+I updated ALL the Teaching Guides for our software programs and posted them in the public software forum at Rotation.org.
 Sundaysoftware.com’s SUPPORT PAGES will remain online into 2021.
 We will also continue to keep descriptions of software and our articles for new volunteers who discover our software among their church’s resources.
 If you need help, don’t hesitate to email me at firstname.lastname@example.org.